 In industrial settings, azelaic acid is made by passing ozone through oleic acid.
 This important raw material may be obtained from one of the natural source grains for azelaic acid, from another plant or animal that makes oleic acid or through industrial synthesis.
 After manufacturing, azelaic acid is combined with additional ingredients to produce creams, lotions and gels.

 Skin care brands and pharmaceutical companies that produce azelaic acid make formulations with specific concentrations of azelaic acid and indicate the concentration by a percentage.
-For example, a cream that contains 4 percent azelaic acid would receive 4 percent of its volume from the presence of the ingredient.
+For example, a cream that contains 4% azelaic acid would receive 4% of its volume from the presence of the ingredient.

 Azelaic acid is available both with and without a prescription.
-Prescription strength versions of azelaic acid are sold under more than five different brand names and typically are of 15 percent or 20 percent concentration.
-Over-the-counter formulas usually contain 10 percent azelaic acid.
+Prescription strength versions of azelaic acid are sold under more than five different brand names and typically are of 15% -20% concentration.
+Over-the-counter formulas usually contain 10% azelaic acid.
+Beauty brand Rodial are very popular for packing this key ingredient into their products:

 Azelaic Acid is naturally antibacterial which makes it a great treatment for acne.